City-of-Vantaa-SmartLab/Mobiilinutakortti/admin-frontend/README.md

 # Mobiilinutakortti admin-frontend

 The admin-frontend directory includes the admin side code for Mobiilinutakortti app.
+The users are youth workers.

 Admin-frontend is build using `react-admin` (running on port 3002).